11 Easy Tips To Stay Healthy When Traveling

 Exercise releases endorphins.
 Endorphins have mood-boosting effects and help you feel better when you’re stressed.
 Exercise also helps relieve tension and anxiety and can help you sleep better.

 On our last trip to Switzerland, we did a walking tour of Lucerne.
-As you can see from the map below, an average day in any particular city, we quickly clock our 10,000 + steps.
+As you can see from the map below, on an average day in any particular city, we quickly clock 10,000 + steps.

-When we travel, we make a point of walking instead of taking cabs or Ubers as much as possible.
+When we travel, we make a point of walking instead of taking cabs or Uber as much as possible.
 Walking gives us two benefits: We get to see more of the cities we visit, and our exercise is built-in.

 7. Minimize Jet Lag